Strawberry mint: planting, care & uses

 Mojito mint

-With so many mint varieties, many people may wonder: “which mint is best for mojitos?”
+With so many mint varieties, many people may wonder, “Which mint is best for mojitos?”.
 Good thing there is the mojito mint (Mentha x villosa), also called Cuban mint.
-The flavour of mojito mint is described as mild, yet powerfully minty.
+The flavour of mojito mint is described as mild yet powerfully minty.

-Mojito mint is not only used in its namesake cocktail.
-Mojito mint tea is delicious too.
+Mojito mint is not only used in its namesake cocktail, mojito mint tea is delicious too.

-Basil mint
+Basil Mint

 Basil mint can be used in many dishes just like real basil.
 It brings variety and freshness into the kitchen and makes otherwise monotonous dishes into something special.
 Basil mint can also be prepared as a refreshing tea.

-Other representatives of Mentha species
+Other representatives of the Mentha species

-In addition to the strawberry mint, mojito mint and basil mint varieties, there are many others with unusual looks and flavours.
+In addition to the strawberry mint, mojito mint and basil mint varieties, there are many others with unusual appearances and flavours.
 For example, there is fig mint (Mentha species ‘Tomentosa’) with soft, elongated leaves and an aroma reminiscent of tropical fruit, or Thai mint (Mentha species ‘Thai Bai Saranae’), which has an intensely minty taste and is particularly good in Asian dishes.
-Another delightful species is lavender mint (Mentha species ‘Lavender’) – although its aroma is only slightly reminiscent of lavender, it is pleasant and mildly fruity.
+Another delightful species is lavender mint (Mentha species ‘Lavender’); although its aroma is only slightly reminiscent of lavender, it is pleasant and mildly fruity.
 Lavender mint is small with some runners and should be protected in winter.

 How to grow strawberry mint